gvwilson/sensibleadventures/nardica/nardica.md

 th' Marines've just hauled everyone in for th' governor to sort out."

 Wales shook his head.
-"The *Taroona* sails out of Hobart, and the last thing the governor want to do right now is give Tasmania an excuse to poke around down here.
+"The *Taroona* sails out of Hobart.
+The governor probably thinks her crew were responsible for the quarantine shed blowing up, but the last thing he wants right now is to give Tasmania an excuse to poke around down here.
 Odds are the captain and her crew will be back on the dock by morning," he concluded, speaking to himself as much as to the frowning tween beside him.